Frequently Asked Questions

 What are you studying?

-WisDOT and FHWA are conducting the US 18/151 Corridor Study between the US 18/151 interchange in Dodgeville and County PD (McKee Road) in Fitchburg.
+WisDOT and FHWA are conducting the US 18/151 Corridor Study between the US 18/151 interchange east of Dodgeville and County PD (McKee Road) in Fitchburg.
 WisDOT will identify project needs and evaluate a range of alternatives to address those needs in an Environmental Impact Statement (EIS).

 What is the timeline of the study?

 The study team began gathering data in late 2024.
 An EIS is anticipated to be completed in approximately 2028.
-Following the completion of the EIS, the project would need to be enumerated to move into final design and ultimately, construction.
-If the project were enumerated, the earliest construction is expected to begin would be early to mid-2030's.
+Following the completion of the EIS, the project would need to be approved and funded by the Wisconsin State Legislature to move into final design and ultimately, construction.
+If the project were approved and funded, the earliest construction is expected to begin would be early to mid-2030's.

 How would funding be authorized?